taehyounpark/queryosity/docs/pages/guide.md

 Specifying systematic variations on a column is as simple as it can be: provide the nominal argument and a mapping of variation name to alternate arguments to queryosity::dataflow::vary() in lieu of the usual queryosity::dataflow::define().

 @cpp
-// dataset columns are varied by different column names from the loaded dataset auto x = ds.vary(dataset::column<double>("x_nom"),
+// dataset columns must be varied from the loaded dataset auto x = ds.vary(dataset::column<double>("x_nom"),
                  {{"shift_x", "x_shifted"}, {"smear_x", "x_smeared"}});

+// constants
-// constants are varied by alternate values auto pm1 = df.vary(column::constant(0), {{"plus_1", 1}, {"minus_1", -1}});
+auto pm1 = df.vary(column::constant(0), {{"plus_1", 1}, {"minus_1", -1}});

+// variations can step in at two places for dependent columns:
-// dependent columns are varied by alternate constructor argument(s)
+// 1. constructor arguments
-// and input columns
+// 2. input columns
 auto x =
     df.vary(column::expression([](float x, float y) { return x + y; }),
             {{"kill_x", [](double x, double y) { return x * y; }}})(x, pm1);
 @endcpp

-Alternatively, provide existing instances of columns to be the nominal and its variations, where column whose data type is compatible with that of the nominal can be set as a variation.
+Alternatively, existing instances of columns of compatible data types can be put into a varied column:

 @cpp
-// note: different column types of different data types! auto z_nom = ds.read(dataset::column<double>("z"));
+// note the different column and data types! auto z_nom = ds.read(dataset::column<double>("z"));
 auto z_fixed = df.define(column::constant<int>(100.0));
 auto z_half =